riga/jclass/README.md

 ![](https://nodei.co/npm/jclass.png?downloads=True&stars=True)

 *jclass* started as a port of [John Resig's lightweight OO inheritance model](http://ejohn.org/blog/simple-javascript-inheritance/).
 However, this implementation is faster as it avoids threefold method wrapping (see [here](http://techblog.netflix.com/2014/05/improving-performance-of-our-javascript.html)).
-In addition, it provides class members, various conveniences and conversion of prototype-based classes.
+In addition, it provides class members, property descriptors, conversion of prototype-based classes and various conveniences.

 *jclass* has no dependencies and works in most import environments:
 RequireJS (AMD), CommonJS, NodeJs and web browsers.